Specifics

 Nursing is a growing field with multiple career opportunities.
 Practical Nursing is designed to provide the knowledge and skills necessary for students to enter the world of nursing.
 Licensed Practical Nurses (LPN) may provide care for persons of all ages in a variety of settings including hospitals, clinics, nursing homes, home care, hospice, camp nursing and occupational nursing.

-Students in the Practical Nursing program will receive supervised experience in caring for clients in a variety of health care settings including hospital, long term care, clinic, and childcare.
-Students are taught to practice within the scope of practical nursing while under the supervision of a Registered Nurse.
+Students in the Practical Nursing program will receive supervised experience caring for clients in a variety of healthcare settings, including hospitals, long-term care facilities, clinics, and childcare centers.
+They are taught to practice within the scope of practical nursing while under the supervision of a Registered Nurse.

-LPN’s use critical thinking and technical skills to assist clients to meet their physical and psychosocial needs.
-LPN’s administer medications and perform treatments.
-LPN’s use a variety of medical equipment, such as IV pumps, syringes, cardiac monitors, diagnostic testing devices and computers.
+LPNs use critical thinking and technical skills to assist clients in meeting their physical and psychosocial needs.
+They also administer medications and perform treatments.
+LPNs use a variety of medical equipment, such as IV pumps, syringes, cardiac monitors, diagnostic testing devices, and computers.

 As a graduate of the Practical Nursing program, students are eligible to apply to take the National Council Licensure Exam for the Practical Nurse.

-For information on the PN Distance/Hybrid program, review this questionnaire.
+For information on the PN Distance/Hybrid program, visit Distance Minnesota.

 Program Accreditation